-Note: This item is associated with State Accountability Measures 4Sa(iii).
+Note: This item is associated withState Accountability Measures 4Sa(iii).

 The State does not currently have any entities on QIPs.
 If we put an entity on QIP, we would report this entity to OCS within 30 days of approving the QIP.

 10.7.
-Assurance on Funding Reduction or Termination: The state assures,"that any eligible entity that received CSBG funding the previous fiscal year will not have its funding terminated or reduced below the proportional share of funding the entity received in the previous fiscal year unless, after providing notice and an opportunity for a hearing on the record, the State determines that cause exists for such termination or such reduction, subject to review by the Secretary as provided in Section 678C(b)" per Section 676(b)(8).
-Yes No Note: This response will link with the corresponding assurance under item 14.8.
-Policies on Eligible Entity Designation, De-designation, and Re-designation 10.8.
-Eligible Entity Designation: Do the State CSBG statute and/or regulations provide for the designation of new eligible entities? 🔘 Yes 🕟 N 10.8a.
+Assurance on Funding Reduction or Termination:

+Note: This response will link with the corresponding assurance under item 14.8.

+Policies on Eligible Entity Designation, De-designation, and Re-designation

+10.8.
+Eligible Entity Designation: Do the State CSBG statute and/or regulations provide for the designation of new eligible entities? 🔿 Yes 💿

+10.8a.
 New Designation Citation: If yes, provide the citation(s) of the law and/or regulation.

 10.8b.
-New Designation Procedures: If no, describe state procedures for the designation of new eligible entities and how the procedures were made available to eligible entities and the public New designation would require a statutory change to ND Century Code 50-44.5.
+New Designation Procedures: If no, describe state procedures for the designation of new eligible entities and how the procedures were made available to eligible entities and the public

+New designation would require a statutory change to ND Century Code 50-44.5.
 The public would be informed through legislative communication and public notices.

 10.9.
-Eligible Entity Termination: Do State CSBG statute and/or regulations provide for termination of eligible entities • Yes No 10.9a.
+Eligible Entity Termination: Do State CSBG statute and/or regulations provide for termination of eligible entities 💽 Yes 🔼 No

+10.9a.
 Termination Citation: If yes, provide the citation(s) of the law and/or regulation.

 A determination to terminate the designation or reduce the funding of an eligible entity can be reviewed by the Secretary of the Department of Health and Human Services.
-The entity will be informed that they can request that the Stat notify the Secretary of the entityÂs request for a review of the StateÂs decision to terminate or reduce the award, no later than 5 days prior to the effective date of termination.
+The entity will be informed that they can request that the State notify the Secretary of the entitys request for a review of the States decision to terminate or reduce the award, no later than 5 days prior to the effective date of termination.
 If a review by the Secretary has been requested, the State will not terminate the award until the review has been completed.
 The Secretary shall complete the review no later than 90 days after receiving the documentation from the State regarding the termination or reduction of funding.
-If the Secretary does not complete the review within the 90 days, the StateÂs determination will become final at the end of the 90th day.
+If the Secretary does not complete the review within the 90 days, the States determination will become final at the end of the 90th day.
 In the grant attachments to CSBG awards to eligible entities, reference is made to termination of funding.
-Those citations are in Part II, I and J General Assistance Terms & Conditions and Part III, Š Â Programmatic Terms & Conditions for the Community Services Block Grant.
+Those citations are in Part II, I and J General Assistance Terms & Conditions and Part III, S Programmatic Terms & Conditions for the Community Services Block Grant.

 10.9b.
-Termination Procedures: If no, describe state procedures for termination of new eligible entities and how the procedures were made available to eligible entities and the public 10.10.
+Termination Procedures: If no, describe state procedures for termination of new eligible entities and how the procedures were made available to eligible entities and the public

+10.10.
 Does the State CSBG statute and/or regulations specify a process the State CSBG agency must follow to re-designate an existing eligible entity?
+O Yes O No

-Tyes No 10.10a.
+10.10a.
 If Yes, provide the citation(s) of the law and/or regulation.